wilsonwid/tp/docs/UserGuide.md

 <box type="info" seamless>

-* `INDEX` must be a positive number and a valid index of a schedule.
+* `INDEX` must be a positive integer and not greater than the number of schedules in the displayed schedule list.

+### Clearing all events : `clear_schedule`

+Clears all events from the schedule list.
+Useful if you wish to clear all events that are no longer needed.

+Format: `clear_schedule`

 ### Calendar view of schedule : `calendar_view`